allinson-jake/mywebsite/README.md

 # jakedallinson.com

-This is my portfolio website, developed to showcase my skills as a graphics developer and filmmaker.
+This is my portfolio website, developed to showcase my skills as a creative software developer.

-Built with HTML5, CSS, JavaScript, and the Bootstrap framework.
+Built with custom HTML5, CSS, and JavaScript.

 Available ([here](http://jakedallinson.com))